solariachip/solariachip.github.io/_posts/2023-03-31-reshaping-confidence.md

 ✵ Being grateful and being kind \
 The former allows me to stay grounded and the latter works wonders against the defeaters, including yourself.

+✵ Letting go of things that don't serve you \
+To succeed with the first point, be wary of any superfluous tendencies to people-please.
+Evaluate the things that are draining you because you should be investing the majority of your energy on self improvement so you can better help others who can't.

 ✵ Being silly \
 Don't hold back and don't negotiate who you are.